danitrod/Lyra/README.md

 # Lyra, the song analyzer

-Lyra makes use of the Watson Natural Language Understanding API to analyze song lyrics.
-The backend calls a serverless function sequence that scrapes song lyrics from https://www.letras.com and then calls NLU to analyze the song's emotion and sentiment.
+Lyra makes use of the Watson Natural Language Understanding (NLU) API to analyze song lyrics.
+The backend calls a serverless function sequence that scrapes song lyrics from https://www.letras.com using Beautiful Soup and then calls NLU to analyze the song's emotion and sentiment.

 <!-- ## Index